Ad Set Cost & Budgeting

 The cost of your advertising on Facebook depends on the size of your audience and your budget.
 This section will help you determine your budget for your ad set.

 Yes, it costs money to run ads on Facebook, just as it does to run ads in your local newspaper.
-Advertisers are in control of how much they spend by setting a daily or lifetime budget.
+You're in control of how much money you spend by setting a daily budget or lifetime budget for your ads.

 The cost of your ads on Facebook is up to you.
 You can choose between a daily or a lifetime budget, as well as a cost per thousand impressions bid (CPM) or cost per click bid (CPC).
 You'll only pay for the clicks or impressions you receive, up to the amount you set for your budget.

-The type of bid you choose to use depends on your advertising objective.
-There are four different bid types:
+The type of bid you should choose to use depends on your advertising objective.
+There are 4 different bid types:

 - Cost per mille (CPM): This bid type is best for getting people to view your ad